adamcho14/SEVAS2/README.md

 * vote collection
 * vote counting
 * user interface for the election commission
-* form encryption using _S/MIME_ protocol for E-mail communication
+* form encryption using _OpenPGP_ protocol for electronic communication
 * final database model
 * logging in using _Cosign_